ECP-CANDLE/Benchmarks/README.md

 model_name: meta data which is passed to the logger to allow creation of appropriate file paths

 conv		: specification of convolutional layers.
-These are specified by a list of vectors.
-Each vector represents a single convolutional layer, ordered as [# of filters, filer size, stride] with the dimensionality of the layer being inferred from the vector length; vector length is 2N + 1 where N is the dimensionality of the filter.
-Thus, all filter and stride dimensions must be specified, even if the filter is a square or cube.
-Thus, [[100, 10, 1],[100, 20, 1]] specifies two 1D convolutional layers, while [100, 10, 10, 1, 1] specifies a single 2D convolutional layer.
+In the current version, the dimension of the filter is specified by the network design, and the list of values is parsed accordingly.
+The depth of the model is then inferred from the length of the list.
+For example, a set of 1D convolutional layers requires 3 values (number of filters, filter width, stride) per layer.

 dense		: specification of dense or fully-connected layers.
 These are specified as a list of integers, each representing the size of the output of the respective layer.